Florida softshell turtle: Ecology

 With a primarily carnivorous diet, adult Florida softshell turtles function as major predators in their aquatic ecosystems.
 Sitting high on the trophic scale, they generally function as secondary or tertiary consumers.
 However, alligators have been known to prey on the adults of the Florida softshell turtle, and raptors may take juveniles.
 Nest predators include the fish crow, foxes, raccoons, skunks, and river otters.

+Nests are also robbed by American black bears.
+Young turtles are also eaten by other turtles (Chelydra, Macroclemys), snakes (Agkistrodon, Nerodia), herons, egrets and nine-banded armadillos.

+Utilization of American alligator nests

 At various lakes across the state of Florida (Okeechobee, Apopka, Griffin, and Jesup) scientists have observed Florida softshell females, as well as other turtle species (Pseudemys nelsoni, Kinosternon sp., and Sternotherus odoratus) laying their eggs in American alligator (Alligator mississippiensis) nests during the summer months.
 While the turtles may utilize vacant nests more often, they have also been known to lay eggs in occupied alligator nests.
 They use these nests more often in areas with limited nesting habitats and/or during years with heavier precipitation when high water levels and flooding further reduce the number of suitable nesting sites.

-Despite the Florida softshell's use of alligator nests, studies have shown the highest abundance of Florida softshell turtles to persist in lakes with little to no alligators as well as high primary productivity, suggesting a combination of top-down and bottom-up influences on softshell populations.
+Despite the Florida softshell's use of alligator nests, studies have shown the highest abundance of Florida softshell turtles to persist in lakes with little to no alligators as well as high primary productivity, suggesting a combination of top-down and bottom-up influences on Florida softshell turtle populations.